js781/Babys_First_AMF_Phylogeny/README.md

 research provides more insight into species interactions, then people may better understand how to specifically expand applegatei's population count.
 I opt to this in case others wish for its extant persistence.

+#2nd commit a588e223d7a4022050f6c97ac836f4e7a8553d99
+#2nd edit for v1 on 1125 PST 7 Nov 2022
+#edit.id=js781

+#LIST TO WRITE
+data sources-review
+bioinformatics tools - with citations

+Header: Data Sources from Banyuasin and Klamath Falls Sites
+Body: B sites data were pulled from Sefrila et al. 2021 article called "Diversity and abundanceof arbuscular fungi mycorrhizal (AMF) in rhizosphere Zea mays in tidal swamp."
+Genus and species names were searched within the MaarjAM database from Öpik et al. 2010.
+The resulting 18S sequence data was curated into fasta files for R.

+Body: KF sites data were sourced from the Klamath Falls fields.
+Raw 18S sequence datas were collected back from Argonne National Laboratory in Illinois.
+The sequences were trimmed and processed for least amount of sequence artifacts.
+These sequences were searched within the MaarjAM database as well.
+The two file libraries were curated into an Microsoft Excel spreadsheet.
+The taxon ranks in the spreadsheet were used to inform grouping within Python code, with the help of the ETE toolkit.